joshbrosas/crud-system/README.md

 # crud-system
-a sample crud system using laravel5 and angularJS ds
+a sample crud system using laravel5 and angularJS